joshcanhelp/proper-contact-form/README.md

 Proper Contact Platform
 =================

-A well-coded, secure, and (soon to be) flexible WordPress plugin that makes creating contact (and other) forms very simple.
+A well-coded, secure, and (soon to be very) flexible WordPress plugin that makes creating contact (and other) forms very simple.
 This is meant to be a simple tool for both savvy WordPress users and seasoned WordPress developers.

 At the moment, this simply creates a contact form with the shortcode [proper_contact_form].
 There is a settings page to tinker with a few of the options, and allows you to validate and submit to a new page to help with goal tracking in analytics.